jjlg90/Real-Bread/testing.md

      * Aesthetic animations.

 * As a Frequent User, I want to be able to propose recipes and products.
-   * The contact form can be used for this purpose, but users will be encouraged to do so through Independen Loaves section, once released.
+   * The contact form can be used for this purpose, but users will be encouraged to do so through Independent Loaves section, once released.

 ## Functionality Testing